 Pledge your support to the ‘Let’s Bee Friendly Campaign’ by planting at least one of the recommended pollinator friendly flowers listed here in your garden or following some of the gardening tips to help our bees.
-Email your pledge to email@example.com or fill out the form below to let everyone know how you are helping our bees.
-We would love to see how everyone can make a difference so email us with photos of your pollinator plants too or any bees you see in your garden!
+We would love everyone to play a role in helping our Bees you can make a difference.

 Make Your Garden Bee Friendly!

 Parks and gardens can play an important role in bee conservation.
 It’s vital you provide flowers throughout the Bumble Bee’s life-cycle, from March to September.
 It’s also a good idea to have at least two nectar or pollen-rich plants in flower at any one time during this period.
 The nectar feeds the adult bee, while the pollen is collected to feed the young.
 Of course, the more flowers you have, the more attractive your garden is to bees, so you can never have too many!
 Wherever you live in Ireland, you should be able to attract at least 5 different Bumble Bee species to keep you company in your garden in summer.
 Learn more about gardening for bees.

 - There are 101 species of bee in Ireland.

 - Not all bees make honey, in fact there is only 1 species of honey bee that makes a significant amount of honey, they live in places like in holes of old trees in the wild.

 - There are 20 species of bumble bee in Ireland.
 They live in colonies in the ground or long grass and have a queen and workers like the honey bee.

 - Most bee species in Ireland (80 altogether) are solitary bees.
 They nest in burrows, holes in walls, hollow stems, or holes in wood.